A Good Day to Die Hard: Plot

 In Moscow, Viktor Chagarin, a high-ranking, corrupt Russian official, plans to incriminate former billionaire and government whistleblower Yuri Komarov in a rigged trial unless he hands over a secret file believed to contain evidence incriminating Chagarin.
 Separately, Jack McClane, arrested after an assassination attempt, negotiates for a shorter sentence by offering to testify against Komarov.

-Jack's father, NYPD detective John McClane, who has not been in touch with his son for several years, learns he is in trouble and flies to Russia.
+Jack's father, NYPD Police Detective John McClane, who has not been in touch with his son for several years, learns he is in trouble and flies to Russia.
 As John approaches the courthouse where Komarov is on trial, an explosion orchestrated by Chagarin's henchman Alik occurs in the courthouse, and Jack breaks free with Komarov.
 John confronts Jack, but their dispute is cut short as Alik and his men chase them in an MRAP through Moscow.

-Hiding in a safe house, John finds out that Jack is a CIA agent and has been on an undercover operation for the past three years.
+Hiding in a safe house, John finds out that Jack is a CIA operative and has been on an undercover operation for the past three years.
 Jack's partner, Mike Collins, demands the file's location from Komarov so the CIA can bring Chagarin down.
 He agrees on the condition that he and his daughter are given safe passage out of Russia.
 The group are ambushed by Chagarin's men; Collins is shot and killed while the McClanes and Komarov escape, making their way to a hotel to get the safe deposit box key containing the file.
 There they meet up with Komarov's daughter, Irina, as planned.
 Alik and his men burst in and tie up John and Jack, taking Komarov hostage; Irina confesses to informing on them.
 Jack breaks free of his ties and he and John kill most of the guards present.
 Alik and Irina, with Komarov still their hostage, return in a Mil Mi-24 attack helicopter and try to kill them, but they escape.